Waardenburg syndrome (overview) E70.32

 This section has been translated automatically.

-Inner ear hearing loss in Waardenburg Syndrome is caused by defects in tissue synthesis in the neural crest.
-The disorder of melanocytes, which also originate from neuronal tissue, mainly affects the iris, the eyebrows, and sometimes also skin and scalp hairs (poliosis).
-Clinically conspicuous is a heterochromia of the iris (e.g. one blue and one brown eye).
-Furthermore: malposition of the eyes, malformations of the bony skull (shifting of the eyelid crease or the inner eye angle of both eyes (dystopia canthorum).
-In case of WS type IV an additional aganglionosis of the colon occurs (similar to Hirschsprung's disease).
+The sensorineural hearing loss in Waardenburg syndrome is due to defects in tissue synthesis in the neural crest.
+The disorder of the melanocytes, which also arise from neuronal tissue, mainly affects the iris, the eyebrows, sometimes also the skin and scalp hair (poliosis).
+Heterochromia of the iris (e.g. one blue and one brown eye) is clinically conspicuous.
+Furthermore: eye malpositions, malformations of the bony skull (displacement of the eyelid crease or the inner eye angle of both eyes (dystopia canthorum)).
+In WS type IV, there is also aganglionosis of the colon (similar to Hirschsprung's disease)

-Clinically, 4 main types (besides genetically different secondary types) are distinguished (WSI-IV).
+Clinically, 4 main types (in addition to genetically different secondary types) are distinguished (WSI-IV).

 Differential diagnosis